cloudfoundry/docs-cfcr/docs/installing/cf-routing.md

 * You must have a running Cloud Foundry deployment.
 For more information, see the [Deploying Cloud Foundry](https://docs.cloudfoundry.org/deploying/index.html) section of the Cloud Foundry documentation.

-* You must have deployed Kubo to the same network as Cloud Foundry.

 * You must have completed both the pre-deployment and post-deployment procedures in the [Enabling TCP Routing](http://docs.cloudfoundry.org/adminguide/enabling-tcp-routing.html) topic of the Cloud Foundry documentation to enable TCP routing in your Cloud Foundry deployment.
 Ensure that you have created a shared domain for the TCP domain and configured a quota for TCP routes.

 * You must have installed the [UAA Command Line Client](https://github.com/cloudfoundry/cf-uaac) (UAAC).